-Council is requested to note:
+Cabinet is requested to note:

 - 1. The content of the report. - 2.
 The rate and type of demographic growth in Midlothian. - 3.
 That planning will now commence to open a minimum of 1 primary and 1 secondary complex needs provision to meet our statutory duty to provide education to pupils with complex needs and a further report will be brought to Council. - 4.
-Council is recommend to: - a) Increase the 2018/19 budget allocation for ASL to reflect the 7.93% increase in ASL need, 478hrs per week based on 6031hrs allocated this session at a cost of £288,712. - b) Increase the Complex needs staffing by 1 FTE Class teacher and 60 Learning Assistant hours per week for session 2018/19, at a cost of £48,095 for the Class teacher and £36,240 for the learning assistants. - c) Instruct that the ASL budget allocated each year should increase to reflect the % ASL need identified. for that year
+Forward this report to Council in order to recommend: - a) An increase in the 2018/19 budget allocation for ASL to reflect the 7.93% increase in ASL need, 478hrs per week based on 6031hrs allocated this session at a cost of £288,712. - b) Increase the Complex needs staffing by 1 FTE Class teacher and 60 Learning Assistant hours per week for session 2018/19, at a cost of £48,095 for the Class teacher and £36,240 for the learning assistants. - c) That the ASL budget allocated each year should increase to reflect the % ASL need identified for that specific year.

-Date 04 June 2018
+Date 25 April 2018

+Report Contact:

-Report Contact: Andrew Sheridan, School Group Manager ASN and Complex needs Tel No - 0131 271 3701 andrew.sheridan@midlothian.gov.uk
+Andrew Sheridan, School Group Manager ASN and Complex needs Tel No - 0131 271 3701 andrew.sheridan@midlothian.gov.uk